zzjjjiang/python-starter/assignments.md

 Today's date is: 08/17/2021.
 ```

-# Ex 12: Negative to Positive / Positive to Negative
+# Ex.
+12 Negative to Positive / Positive to Negative
 Create a program that prompts the user to enter an integer value.
 The program converts a positive integer to a negative integer, and converts a negative integer to a positive integer.
 The result is written to the console.
 The program returns an error if the user enters a float value.
 Do not use the `abs()` function.

 Examples: